therabidbanana/vimfiles/README.md

 - Right click the logo in your dock and select `Options > Show in Finder`
 - Create an alias of `MacVim.app` and drop it in the `/Applications/` directory (this will allow it to be found by Spotlight)
 - Optionally choose to keep the icon in your dock `Options > Keep in Dock`

+### Alias MacVim's install of Vim For Terminal

+Fire up your `.bashrc`, `.zshrc` or wherever your aliases are and add the following:

+    alias vim='/usr/local/Cellar/macvim/v7.3-53/MacVim.app/Contents/MacOS/Vim'

+Your path may be different depending on the latest version from [homebrew][homebrew].

+Once you point the alias to [MacVim's][macvim] Vim executable, you should be able to run plug-ins and crap that depend on ruby, python and so on.
+While you won't get all the niceties of the gui app, you'll at least have a similar install for your Terminal as what's in [MacVim][macvim].

+### Mouse Support For Terminal

+To get full mouse support (scrolling, clicking, etc...) within Terminal Vim, install the SIMBL [MouseTerm](http://bitheap.org/mouseterm/) plug-in.
+It brings the goodness.

 ### Working With Your Own Submodules